All About Milford SF Writers' Conference

 - Milford itself is run on a non-profit basis, and the only fee payable to Milford is a small charge to cover general administration - currently £25 per person.

 - All other costs are payable to the venue for accommodation, food and the use of a meeting room for the workshopping sessions.
-The cost for 2017 is £610 per person; this is all-inclusive and covers all meals during the week.
+The cost for the week is on the website here; this is all-inclusive and covers all meals during the week.